justinlhudson/SmartThings/README.md

 ## AlarmResetter

-Resets alarm if active on next cycle of interval, incase was thrown just before interval makes sure full cycle has alarm.
-Can setup to still strobe...
+Resets alarm if active in reset period with delay period before arming again.
+Uses Virtual Presence to disable and enable mode changes.

 ## ModeWatcher